TheTesla/xyzcad/README.md

+## Update - 27th November 2022

+A new, much faster version is available.
+It uses more numba jit compiled python code and more parallelization.

+The first run may be slower due to compilation time.

 ![example image](demo.png)

 # xyzCad - functional cad software

-xyzCad is an eays to use cad software generating 3d printable stl files from a function f(x, y, z) = {True : False}.
+xyzCad is an ease to use marching cubes based cad software generating 3d printable stl files from a function f(x, y, z) = {True : False}.

 x, y and z are the coordinates in 3d space in mm.
 The function f(x, y, z) returns True or False depending on the arguments x, y and z.
 True means, there should be solid.
 False means, there is nothing.